OADA/oada-docs/functional-specs/Use-Cases.md

 app.
 The app then proceeds to mirror the folder hierarchy at agcloud.com on his local machine.

-To handle the additonal metadata that is stored with files (filetype, custom JSON properties, etc.), the app chooses to sync the metadata to a directory named "meta" at the top level, inside which there are a set of files named by the ID of the file they represent which contain the meta properties about that file.

 A nice feature of this approach would be that Frank can point his OADA sync app at a different cloud provider, and ask it to sync the current state of his local